 Over the years, she has naturally become part of the pool of international experts and was asked to conduct researches and reviews at different levels: United Nations, European Commission, Governments and the private sector.

-As a writer, she has published 12 books, and more than 180 scientific articles, policy papers, governmental, EU or UN reports.
-She received an Award from the UN secretary-general for the work accomplished and from Swiss organisations, she was nominated in the 100 personalities of Switzerland.
+As a writer, she has published 12 books, contributed to several WHO books (mental health policy, International Research Ethhics Training, INNOV8, etc) and more than 180 scientific articles, policy papers, governmental, EU or UN reports.
+She received an international Award from the UN secretary-general for the work accomplished and from Swiss organisations, she was nominated in the 100 personalities of Switzerland.
 She is regularly invited by the media for interviews, for TEDx or as a keynote speaker at different types of event.

 A series of publications and articles are posted and free to download on this website.
 More will be posted in the coming months as the situation unfolds.